DGwebdes/firebase-blog/README.md

 Once that is done you can run your application and test locally.
 You will need to configure the firestore database rules on firebase to make sure your database is secure.

+---

+## Key Features

+1. Authentication:

+   - Login/Logout
+   - Firebase Authentication with Google Provider

+2. Blog Posts
+   - Logged in Users can create and save their on posts
+   - Logged in Users can edit the posts they own
+   - Users can read what all users posted

+3. Permanent Storage
+   - Firebase/firestore stores users posts

+4. Themed
+   - Using tailwind and Context Providers to create light/dark themes

 ## Testing